Skip to main content

 ORCID iD: 0000-0001-5787-2270

-Atholl Johnston is Emeritus Professor of Clinical Pharmacology at Barts and The London School of Medicine and Dentistry, Queen Mary University of London, visiting Professor of Forensic Pharmacology and Toxicology at St George’s, University of London, and the Science Director of the Laboratory of Analytical Services International.
+Atholl Johnston is Professor Emeritus of Clinical Pharmacology at the Faculty of Medicine and Dentistry, Queen Mary University of London, visiting Professor of Forensic Pharmacology and Toxicology at St George’s, University of London, and the Science Director of the Laboratory of Analytical Services International.
 He is a Fellow of the British Pharmacological Society, the Royal College of Pathologists, the Royal Society of Medicine, the Royal Statistical Society and an honorary member of the Faculty of Pharmaceutical Medicine.
 He is a Chartered Scientist, a European Registered Toxicologist, and a state-registered Clinical Scientist.
 He holds the following university degrees - Bachelor of Science (with honours) in biochemistry (toxicology), Bachelor of Arts (with honours) in mathematics and statistics, Master of Science in applied statistics and Doctor of Philosophy in pharmacology.

 Impact